Eurocc-Italy/DL4DT/README.md

 Save the compressed dataset in a desired folder.
 This part runs on the Cloud.

 options:
-  -h, --help  show this help message and exit
-  --path_X    path of the sparse matrix X
-  --path_D    path of the dictionary D
-  --path_Y    destination path of the compressed dataset
+  -h, --help   show this help message and exit --path_X     path of the sparse matrix X, in the form "<your_path>/<name>.npy" --path_D     path of the dictionary D, in the form "data/<name>.npy" --path_Y     destination path of the compressed dataset in the form "<path>/<name>.npy" --Y_shape    f = fat output matrix. t = tall output matrix.
 ```

  about the --Y_shape flag : a matrix $Y \in \mathbb{R}^{m \times N}$ is "fat" when $m \ll N$ and "tall" when $m \gg N$.